antonpup/Aurora/README.md

 Having issues?
 Want to discuss changes or talk about possible features?
 Want to be involved in the development and design process of Aurora?
 Join our [Discord server](https://discord.gg/YAuBmg9) and get involved!

 ## How to Install

+### AUTOMATIC

+1. Download the 'Aurora-setup-vX.X.X.exe' from any of the options found under the Download section, every recent release should have this available
+2. Run the executable and install it, all requirements should be installed for you.
+3. Start using Aurora!

+### MANUAL

 1. First of all, make sure that your PC meets the requirements listed above.
 Also, make sure that you have [Visual C++ Redistributable Packages for Visual Studio 2017](https://support.microsoft.com/en-gb/help/2977003/the-latest-supported-visual-c-downloads) and [Microsoft .NET Framework 4.6.1](https://www.microsoft.com/en-gb/download/details.aspx?id=49981) installed.
 2. Download the latest release from above
 3. Extract the archive anywhere on your computer.
 Preferably keep it in a location you can easily access.